 What will it involve?

-The Bronze DofE Award is achieved by completing a personal programme of activities in four sections over a period of no less than a year.
+The Bronze and Silver programmes are achieved by completing a personal programme of activities in four sections normally over a period of around 12 months.
 These sections are Volunteering, Physical, Skills and Expedition.

 Volunteering includes an activity that gives back to the community.
 The skills element is based on learning something; usually something new however you can also continue a skill you are already learning.
 Finally the Physical activity can be any sport.